psb777/docs/src/content/firmware.md

 NOTE: When the Core is disconnected, many features are not possible, including over-the-air updates, reading Spark.variables, and calling Spark.functions.

-*If you flash firmware that does not stay connected very long, you will NOT BE ABLE to flash new firmware.*

-A factory reset should solve this.
+*If your firmware does not stay connected very long, you will NOT BE ABLE to flash new firmware.
+A factory reset should solve this.*

 ### Spark.deviceID()
 ---